What is Modern Standby

-The number of systems capable of S0 low power idle model is increasing and we expect more systems to use the always on, instantly available power model instead of the traditional S3/S4 power model.
-In the Modern Standby section, we have outlined important changes, partner requirements, and best practices for enabling Modern Standby.
+The number of systems capable of S0 low power idle model is increasing and more systems are expected to use the always on, instantly available power model instead of the traditional S3/S4 power model.
+The Modern Standby section outlines important changes, partner requirements, and best practices for enabling Modern Standby.

 Modern Standby is available for both Windows 10 desktop and Windows 10 Mobile.

-You cannot switch between S3 and Modern Standby by changing a setting in the BIOS.
+Switching between S3 and Modern Standby cannot be done by changing a setting in the BIOS.
 Switching the power model is not supported in Windows without a complete OS re-install.

 Functional Overview of Modern Standby

-In Windows 10, the low-power and constant connectivity is achieved by only waking from the lowest power state when absolutely necessary and only allowing software to execute in short, controlled bursts of activity, dramatically reducing the opportunities for software components to execute.
+In Windows 10, low power is achieved by only waking from the lowest power state when absolutely necessary and only allowing software to execute in short, controlled bursts of activity, dramatically reducing the opportunities for software components to execute.
 Windows and the SoC hardware are always listening for interesting events (such as a network packet or user input at a keyboard) and will wake up instantly when needed.
 The system will wake when there is real time action required, such as OS maintenance or a user wakes the system.

 Modern Standby consists of multiple hardware and software power modes, all of which occur with the screen turned off.
-The complexity of modern connected standby is a result of keeping the system alive to process background tasks, while ensuring that the system stays quiet enough to achieve long battery life.
+The complexity of Modern Standby is a result of keeping the system alive to process background tasks, while ensuring that the system stays quiet enough to achieve long battery life.

 Entry to Modern Standby

-Modern Standby starts when the user causes the system to enter sleep (e.g user pressing the power button, closing the lid, or selecting Sleep from the power button in the Settings charm).
+Modern Standby starts when the user causes the system to enter sleep (e.g user pressing the power button, closing the lid, idling out, or selecting Sleep from the power button in the Windows Start menu).
 On entry to Modern Standby, apps and system software must be made ready for the transition to low-power operation.
-(See Prepare software for modern standby.)
+(See Prepare software for Modern Standby.)
 After software components and apps have been prepared for low-power operation, hardware components, including their software device drivers, must be similarly prepared for low-power operation.
-(See Prepare hardware for modern standby.)
+(See Prepare hardware for Modern Standby.)
 Both software and hardware must be made ready for low-power operation.

-During modern standby, Windows transitions the SoC platform from idle mode to active mode a minimum of every 30 seconds to perform kernel maintenance tasks.
-This maintenance activity is extremely brief in duration (typically no more than a few hundred milliseconds) and cannot be adjusted.
-In addition, on-demand transitions to active mode can occur in response to user inputs, interrupts from networking devices and other hardware events.
+On-demand transitions to active mode can occur in response to user inputs, interrupts from networking devices and other hardware events.
 Windows transitions the SoC platform from active mode to idle mode after all software activity is stopped and the devices on and off the SoC chip have entered low-power states.
-(See [Transitioning between active and idle states].)
+(See Transitioning between active and idle states.)

-The networking and communications devices automatically transition between active and low-power modes, based on the software activity of the system during modern connected standby.
+The networking and communications devices automatically transition between active and low-power modes, based on the software activity of the system during Modern Standby.
 When there are no system services or Microsoft Store app background tasks that require the network, the networking device is in the low-power, protocol offload, and WoL patterns mode.
 When a system service or background task requires network access, Windows automatically transitions the networking device to an active mode.